 We also analyzed the RBP network derived from ENCODE data and found key RBPs associated with cancer.
 For example, the ENCODE eCLIP experiment has profiled many SUB1 peaks on the 3’UTR regions of genes, and we find that the predicted targets of the RBP SUB1 were significantly up-regulated in many cancer types (Fig. 4C).
-Sub1 has not been associated with cancer before. [[to Shirley: is this true?
+Sub1 has not been associated with cancer before (massager RNA control level, Peng will revise, may have something in the reference). [[to Shirley: is this true?
 There are other papers mentioned it from other aspects in cancer. need to confirm with Peng?]]
 We thus validated this new association in liver cancer.
 After knocking down SUB1 in HepG2 cells, its predicted targets are also down-regulated relative to other genes (Fig. 4D).
 In addition, we found that the decay rate of SUB1 target genes are significantly shorter than non-targets (Fig. 4C).
 These results indicate that SUB1 may bind to 3’UTR regions to stabilize transcripts.
 Moreover, we found that the up-regulation of SUB1 target genes is correlated with a poorer patient survival in other cancer types such as lung cancer (Fig. 4).

 Step-wise prioritization schemes pinpoint deleterious SNVs in cancer